deancouch/clever-buffer/README.md

 * Keeps track of the offset for you
 * One time specification of endian-ness and whether to assert on buffer length
-* 64 bit integer support.
-We use [ref](https://github.com/TooTallNate/ref) under the hood for our 64 bit numbers

 ## Installation
 ``` coffee